BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 <img width="1721" height="914" alt="46fc498d-4ad0-48a7-9059-dc883f201ba0" src="https://github.com/user-attachments/assets/fb5af649-5022-42e1-bab5-14ab34e8be59" />

-> Simplified Splunk data pipeline showing how security logs move from various data sources through Forwarders and Indexers before becoming searchable through the Search Head.
-This architecture enables centralized log management, efficient investigations, and faster threat detection.
+> Simplified Splunk data pipeline showing how logs move from data sources through Forwarders and Indexers before becoming searchable through the Search Head.
+Understanding this workflow helps analysts identify where data is collected, stored, and queried during security investigations.

 After exploring how logs are collected and ingested into a SIEM, I wanted to understand how Splunk processes and manages this data behind the scenes.